ewkt/HuggingFace-MultimodalLLM-App/README.md

 - Option 1: on your personal hardware

 First, get a remote machine to run your code.
 This could be a VPS with lunix installed for example.
 Then, connect to it through ssh and setup your github ssh keys.
+Make sure you have python and pip installed: \
+> sudo apt update \
+> sudo apt install python3 python3-pip python3-venv \
 Now you can follow the **Get Started** tutorial.
 Once you have executed the streamlit command, copy the 'Network URL' and try out your streamlit app from your local network!

 And voilà! you have yourself an easy multimodal llm api interface!